pH-7/Obfuscator-Class/README.md

 I did change anything since the first version and didn't review it, so could be improved.
 Feel free to add your improvements by forking it and create a new PR.
 It will be a pleasure for me to see your contribution!

-FYI, in 3 years, I never found my obfuscated code unobfuscated (and one project which is [pH7CMS](https://sourceforge.net/p/ph7socialdating) had been downloaded by over 50,000 users) so you can be quite confidend (however as you can understand, I cannot give any guarantee on it).
+FYI, in 3 years, I never found my obfuscated code unobfuscated (and one project which is [pH7CMS](https://sourceforge.net/p/ph7socialdating) had been downloaded by over 50,000 users) so you can be quite confident (however as you can understand, I cannot give any guarantee on it).

 ## Who I am?